The End Is Not the End (House of Heroes album)

-The End Is Not the End is the third full-length album by the Christian rock band House of Heroes.
+The End Is Not the End is the third full-length album by the American alternative rock band House of Heroes.
 It was released September 23, 2008.
 After touring for their album, Say No More, the band announced on their MySpace page that they were working on new material.
 They posted pictures of themselves recording in a studio with supposed ex-member, A.J.
 Babcock.
 The band clarified that Babcock is recording vocals and is still contributing musically to the band.
 A.J. is now listed as the bassist and Jared is now listed as a guitarist.

 The band released a sampler on their MySpace of 15 short clips of every song on The End is Not the End.
 The band released the songs "Code Name Raven", "Leave You Now" and "Lose Control".
 The band has also released free tracks, via www.freehoh.com, which includes "By Your Side", "In the Valley of the Dying Sun", and "Sooner or Later".
 The band revealed the official track list and cover art on Zambooie.com when the band made their CD available for pre-order.